 Teresa joined Watsi on August 20th, 2016.
-Eleven months ago, Teresa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Teresa's most recent donation supported Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.
+Two years ago, Teresa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Teresa's most recent donation supported Arham, a 7-month-old twin from Tanzania, to fund clubfoot repair surgery.